National Women's Soccer League expansion: Pittsburgh (2018)

 Under new ownership in 2014 after having recently gone through bankruptcy, USL Pro side Pittsburgh Riverhounds also expressed interest in NWSL as an expansion on top of the youth structure already in place.
 As of 2015, the Riverhounds planned to expand their stadium capacity by 50%, and their target for an NWSL team was 2018.
+In 2025, the Riverhounds added an USL W team, which would go on to win their division in the first year of existence.